 With a dedicated engagement program including interstate and international reunions and termly campus tours, the College ensures that the ties between Alumni are continued beyond the College gates.
 Events like Commemoration Day, held on the last Sunday of July, continue to be an important day for coming together to celebrate the dedication of the College in 1919.

 We have recently partnered with the ESU to launch a mentoring program, Pymconnect, to facilitate mentoring opportunities to build a sense of belonging, create a culture of shared learning and enhance personal and professional growth within our Pymble community.
 Pymconnect matches current Senior students or recent school leavers with Alumni and Pymble parent mentors.

-We welcome all our Alumni back to the College at any time and encourage participation in our events and reunion program, and to stay in touch through the Pymble Lades’ College Alumni Facebook page and the Pymble Ladies’ College LinkedIn page.
+We welcome all our Alumni back to the College at any time and encourage participation in our events and reunion program, and to stay in touch through the Pymble Lades’ College Alumni Facebook group and the Pymble Ladies’ College LinkedIn page.

 For Alumni enquiries, please contact our Alumni Relations Manager, Katrina Corcoran at firstname.lastname@example.org.

 Being Pymble Alumni provides opportunities to share skills and talents.
 Many Alumni return to Pymble as mentors, speakers or guests of the College.